Skip to main content

 What Effect Will a Debt Management Program Have on My Current Interest Rates?

 Ideally, your debt management program will lower your interest rates to make the debt more manageable.
-However, not all debt will be affected by a DMP.
+However, a DMP won't affect all debt.
 Mortgages and auto loans are not generally eligible and their interest rates will stay the same.
 It’s important to be aware of this before you take out a debt management program.

 When Is a Debt Management Program Not the Right Option?